 "Pretend you’re a priest, hear my confession.
-I will do the penance.
+I will do your required penance.
 Do you know the confessions inviolable seal of confidentially, a most sacred vow?"

 "Something’s troubling you.
 Like me, you’re carrying too much inside.
-I know the priest’s confidentiality vow and will honor it.
-You can confide in me."
+I know the priest’s sacred vow of confidentiality and will honor it.
+You can confide to me what troubles you."

-With his promise, I did what I promised never to do.
-My sins, not the venial but mortal, sprang open and sputtered out, released at last.
-After years of suppression, they bubbled forth in a low disconnected monotone, as if the sins of another.
+It was a taut, music box confession, told in a low disconnected monotone, as if the sins of another.
+Staring at the ceiling, my mind cranked the handle.
+One by one my long-suppressed puppet shadows sputtered out after years of confinement.
 I confessed to myself, of course, he the sounding board to echo my words but it was the first time I heard them.

-I started with my revealing I’d accepted marriage for security instead of love, skipped to Gary when the thrill of beauty and a simple kiss as a train passed, caused me to waver.
+I started with revealing I’d accepted a marriage proposal for security instead of love, skipped to Gary when the thrill of beauty and a simple kiss as a train passed, caused me to waver.

-Then, I went deep mortal, not in erotic detail as related here but by the deeds and numbers, without excuses.
-I told of crossing Edward's threshold, my transformation into the fantasy of being his Asian doll, the clothes, jewelry, Porsche, upscale restaurants and social status he provided which I confused for love.
+Then, I went deep mortal, not in erotic detail as related here but by deeds and numbers, without excuses.
+I told of crossing Edward's threshold, my transformation into his fantasy of Asian doll, the clothes, jewelry, Porsche, upscale restaurants, and the upscale social status he presented which I confused for love.

-I admitted my conflicts with Enrico as manipulations of an Alpha male, not for sex but to belittle and bully him, for my ego satisfaction.
+I admitted my conflicts with Enrico were my manipulations of an Alpha male, done not for sex but to belittle and bully him for my ego satisfaction.

-I told him when I relocated to the Pacific Northwest, I tried to reform but related how I failed in a one-night stand then libidinously seduced Daryl for excitement and affair club membership.
+I told him when I relocated to the Pacific Northwest, I tried to reform but failed in a one-night stand then libidinously seduced Daryl for excitement and affair club membership.

 Like a good priest, he didn't interrupt.
 After Paul, I whispered.